vbaconnet-ledger/developer-portal/_docs/NA/u_troubleshooting.md

 {% include alert.html style="success" text="For more clarity and coherence, we recommend using the error codes defined in the SDKs wherever possible (see <code>EXCEPTION</code>, <code>INVALID_PARAMETER</code>, etc. in <code>os.h</code>).
 If you decide to use custom error codes, use custom error codes for each error case." %}
 <!--  -->

-## Stalled Application
+## The Application crashed

-An application stalling when running on the device (the device's screen freezes and stops responding to the APDU) can be caused by a number of issues.
+An application crashing when running on the device (the device's screen freezes and stops responding to the APDU) can be caused by a number of issues.
 For exemple:
 - The Secure Element is isolated due to invalid handling of [SEPROXYHAL](https://developers.ledger.com/docs/NA/b_hardware_architecture/#seproxyhal) packets
 - Theres a core fault on the device (perhaps due to a [misaligned memory access](../u_alignment) or an attempt to access restricted memory)